 We provide a range of credit products through programs we have established with a diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which, in our business and in this report, we refer to as our "partners."
 The terms of the programs all require cooperative efforts between us and our partners of varying natures and degrees to establish and operate the programs.
 Our use of the term "partners" to refer to these entities is not intended to, and does not, describe our legal relationship with them, imply that a legal partnership or other relationship exists between the parties or create any legal partnership or other relationship.
-The "average length of our relationship" with respect to a specified partner, group of partners or programs is measured on a weighted average basis by platform revenue for the year ended December 31, 2015 for those partners or for all partners participating in a program, based on the date each partner relationship or program, as applicable, started.
-Information with respect to partner "locations" in this report is given at December 31, 2015.
+The "average length of our relationship" with respect to a specified group of partners or programs is measured on a weighted average basis by interest and fees on loans for the year ended December 31, 2016 for those partners or for all partners participating in a program, based on the date each partner relationship or program, as applicable, started.
+Information with respect to partner "locations" in this report is given at December 31, 2016.
+"Open accounts" represents credit card or installment loan accounts that are not closed, blocked or more than 60 days delinquent.